JesseKanter/chrome_extension/README.md

-# Weekendpedia Chrome Extension
+# YouTube Comment Extratcor Chrome Extension

-Everything below is from the wikipedia app i copied this from, I am reworking it for my app that looks at youtube comments.
+The overall format of this chrome extenstion is based on [repo](https://github.com/jiananarthurli/insight_chrome_extension) , I am reworking it for my app that looks at youtube comments.

-This repo is the Chrome Extension part of the [Insight Data Science](https://insightdatascience.com) project [Weekendpedia](https://chrome.google.com/webstore/search/weekendpedia).
-The source code for the API server and other information can be found in this [repo](https://github.com/jiananarthurli/insight_api).

 ```bash
 .